folio-org/okapi/doc/guide.md

 and the installed module  will be picked for action=disable.
 Okapi will always respond with the complete - resulting - module IDs.

+By default all modules are considered for install - whether pre-releases or not.
+For Okapi 1.11.0, it is possible to add filter `preRelease` which takes a boolean value.
+If false, the install will only consider modules without pre-release information.

 ## Reference

 ### Okapi program